CIDS-484-Spring-2025/William_Johnson_Sem_Project/README.md

 # William_Johnson_Sem_Project
 Monopoly but actually fun

-I am remaking the board game Monopoly, but with a few rule chanes to make it more fun.
-For example, players can choose to move clockwise or counter clockwise whenever they move.
-This single change introduces a bunch of crazy side effects and other changes to make this not awful, such as GO not giving you any money when passing it.
-Instead you will gain $100 at the start of every turn.
-Another change is the inclusion of the tax collector, who is named Mike.
-Mike will circle the board clockwise and always move half of what the players rolled their dice, rounded down.
-If Mike lands next to you, you lose $100.
-I'm also hoping to add some consumable items, such as the ability to reroll your dice or send someone else to jail.
-Also maybe some perks, like immunnity to Mike or reactivating GO to give you money when passing it again.
-These would be found in community chest, and while not essential, they would make the game much more fun.

-CheckList:
+For my semester project, I’m redesigning the board game Monopoly.
+This game has an iconic status, but also one that is widely recognized for its inherently flawed design.
+It's commonly criticized for its excessive game length, heavy reliance on luck, and lack of meaningful decision-making, all of which can lead to a frustrating experience.
+My goal is to retain the core theme of Monopoly while introducing new mechanics that make it more strategic, dynamic, and enjoyable.

+The most significant change is allowing players to move clockwise or counterclockwise each turn, rather than being restricted to a single direction.
+This seemingly small shift adds a layer of strategy to movement and property acquisition, encouraging players to plan their routes and react to board conditions.
+To support the new movement system, the traditional “pass GO and collect $200” rule has been replaced with a consistent $100 income at the start of each turn.

+I’ve also added a new non-player character: Mike the Tax Collector.
+Mike moves clockwise around the board at half the distance of player dice rolls (rounded down).
+If Mike lands adjacent to a player, that player must pay $100.
+This creates a new spatial hazard and encourages players to think more tactically about their position and movement.

+To add variety and player agency, the game includes items and perks.
+These are drawn from Community Chest and Chance Time, and there effects include:

-Rolling dice (check),
+A dice reroll
-Monopoly Board Movement (check),
-Choosing a direction to move after rolling (check), Mike moving as intended (check),
-Purchasing properties (check),
-Multiple players on the board at the same time (check), Ability to go to jail(check),
-A metric ton of Items/Perks (check)
+The ability to send another player to jail
+Immunity from Mike
+Immunity to Jail
+Etc.

+This redesign keeps the spirit of Monopoly while fixing its major flaws, creating a faster, more strategic, and genuinely fun experience.